 Bachelor of Science with Honours in Biology

-Biol 4996 has the following schedule.
+BIOL 407T and 408T has the following schedule.
 (More detailed info is in the drop down menus below).

 Length: 1.5 to 2.0 hours

-Presentation Length:12min presentation, 3 minutes for questions
+Presentation Length:12 minute presentation, 3 minutes for questions

 If you are interested in presenting or attending Science Atlantic, contact the departmental representatives.